popphp/popphp-tutorial/README.md

-Pop PHP Skeleton Application
+Pop PHP Tutorial Application
 ============================

 OVERVIEW
 --------

-This is a basic skeleton application for the Pop PHP Framework to demonstrate how to wire up some simple routes for a web-facing application and a CLI-based application.
+This is a basic tutorial application for the Pop PHP Framework to demonstrate how to wire up some simple routes for a web-facing application and a CLI-based application.

 INSTALL